pnp/blog/content/post/get-started-with-adaptive-cards.md

 Today there is just one option to display Adaptive Cards in Microsoft Teams without a need to develop custom bots.
 This is through Power Automate.
 How?
 Flow sends Adaptive Cards JSON code to the Flow Bot which renders it and display in Microsoft Teams conversation.

 In Power Automate there are several actions that allows to generate Adaptive Cards in MS Teams, however each has significantly different purpose.

 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_6-1610369705006.png" >}}

 1. Post a choice of options as the Flow bot to a user – action allows to send an Adaptive Card in a pre-defined layout, where author can define message and options – that will be displayed as button.
 After card is sent, flow is paused for up to 30 days waiting for user’s response.
 This action can be used in simple approval/ collecting feedback scenarios, where no fancy layout is expected.
 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_7-1610369704982.png" >}}

-1. Post an Adaptive Card to a Teams user and wait for a response – allows to send custom built Adaptive Card to a specific Microsoft Teams user and to pause the flow for up to 30 days while waiting for response.
+2. Post an Adaptive Card to a Teams user and wait for a response – allows to send custom built Adaptive Card to a specific Microsoft Teams user and to pause the flow for up to 30 days while waiting for response.

-2. Post an Adaptive Card to a Teams channel and wait for a response – the same as above, but Adaptive Card is sent to a channel.
+3. Post an Adaptive Card to a Teams channel and wait for a response – the same as above, but Adaptive Card is sent to a channel.
 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_8-1610369704984.png" >}}

-1. Post a message as the Flow bot to a user – sends a pre-defined Adaptive Card to a chosen user but does nothing more.
+4. Post a message as the Flow bot to a user – sends a pre-defined Adaptive Card to a chosen user but does nothing more.
 Author cannot embed here custom JSON code.
 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_9-1610369704985.png" >}}

-1. Post a message as the Flow bot to a channel – the same as above, but message is sent to a channel.
+5. Post a message as the Flow bot to a channel – the same as above, but message is sent to a channel.

-2. Post your own adaptive card as the Flow bot to a user – allows author to send custom Adaptive Card to a user, however it is not waiting for the response so in case card contains form, `Action.Submit` results in error.
+6. Post your own adaptive card as the Flow bot to a user – allows author to send custom Adaptive Card to a user, however it is not waiting for the response so in case card contains form, `Action.Submit` results in error.

-3. Post your own adaptive card as the Flow bot to a channel.
+7. Post your own adaptive card as the Flow bot to a channel.
 As above, however the card is sent to a channel.
 The above two actions simply allow to send the card, but they do not offer any way to collect feedback.
 They are a good choice if you are planning to simply send informative card, without forms.
 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_10-1610369704997.png" >}}

-## Exercise!
+## Exercise

 Now it is your turn.
 Build an easy flow, that is triggered manually and all it does is posting an Adaptive Card to a Teams channel (of your choice), using **Post your own adaptive card as the Flow bot to a channel** action.
 {{< image alt="" src="images/blog/get-started-with-adaptive-cards/TomaszPoszytek_11-1610369704987.png" >}}